 This course will allow candidates to practice and demonstrate how to appropriately design instruction and design, implement, and analyze assessments within a variety of grade levels and subject areas.
 The latest research on effective research will also be evaluated.
 The course will provide support and sharing of best practices among student teachers where strategies and value added experiences can be collaborated.

-Connected to the course is the eight week week full-day student teaching field experience.
-Candidates will teach under the guidance of a Jessup supervisor with the cooperation of a credentialed master teacher in a traditional classroom.
+Connected to the course is the seven week full-day student teaching field experience.
+Candidates will teach under the guidance of a Jessup supervisor with cooperation of a credentialed master teacher in a traditional classroom.
 In the field candidates should experience preparation, instruction, assessment, cumulative files, STAR results, IEPs, SSTs, RTI, PLC, faculty meetings, and a variety of educational experience relevant to the individual school or district.
+At least one of the student teaching placements must be in a title 1 diverse school/district.
+Multiple subject candidates are required to have one placement in a lower elementary (K-3) grade and another in an upper elementary (4-8) grade that is self-contained.
+Single subject candidates must have two separate placements within their desired subject area that require a separate grade level or prep.

 The course is open to multiple subject and single subject credential candidates who have met all requirements according to the student teaching application and the student teaching handbook.
-The candidate will prepare and submit the California Teaching Performance Assessments as part of this course.
-Candidates must pass the CalTPA exams to be recommended for a preliminary credential.
-Multiple Subject candidates ONLY: It is highly recommended that the Reading Instruction Competence Assessment (RICA) be passed prior to this course.
+The candidate will prepare the Culminating Teaching Experience of the California Teaching Performance Assessments.
+Candidates must pass this TPA by a score of 3 or 4.

-Prerequisites: Verification of passing the Basic Skills Requirement (e.g. CBEST or equivalent), Subject Matter Competency (e.g., CSETs or equivalent), and qualifying CPR certification; EDU 575.